aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/accessibility-tagged-pdf/extract-tagged-content-from-tagged-pdfs/_index.md

 ---
-title: Extract Tagged Content from Tagged PDFs
+title: Extract Tagged Content from Tagged PDFs using Aspose.PDF for .NET
+linktitle: Extract Tagged Content from Tagged PDFs
 type: docs
 weight: 20
 url: /net/extract-tagged-content-from-tagged-pdfs/
-description: This section explains how to extract tagged content PDF document by using Aspose.PDF for .NET
+description: This article explains how to extract tagged content PDF document using Aspose.PDF for .NET
 ---

+In this article you will learn how to to extract tagged content PDF document using C#.

 ## Getting Tagged PDF Content

 In order to get content of PDF Document with Tagged Text, Aspose.PDF offers [TaggedContent](https://apireference.aspose.com/pdf/net/aspose.pdf/document/properties/taggedcontent) property of [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) class.

 Following code snippet shows how to get content of a PDF document with Tagged Text:

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET